1307DharmendraYadav/AI-Powered-Customer-Support-System/README.md

 ## 🙋 About

-This project is being developed as part of the **AI for .NET Developers** training program by [DotNetTutorials](https://dotnettutorials.net), demonstrating the journey from a traditional enterprise application to a fully AI-powered production system.
+This project is being developed as part of the **AI for .NET Developers** demonstrating the journey from a traditional enterprise application to a fully AI-powered production system.